rajhraval/My100DaysOfSwiftUI/Project 10 - Cupcake Corner/Project10.md

 - Entering basic cupcake details
 - Adding user information for delivery address
 - Preparing for checkout of the cupcake delivery

+### Project 10 - Cupcake Corner - Day 51 of 100DaysOfSwiftUI

+> The network is the computer - Sun Microsystems

+Today I learnt about:

+- Encoding and Decoding the ObservedObject class object using CodingKeys
+- Sending a POST HTTP Networking Request using URLSession